ewang58/ML-Fibre-Regression/README.md

 ### Basic Understanding

-Lasso or is a regularization that is designed to enhance prediction accuracy.
+Lasso regularization is designed to enhance prediction accuracy.
 It penalize the model when it is overfitting.
 The basic mathematical form is shown blow:
 $$
 min\ \frac1{2n} ||wX-y||^2_2+\alpha||w||_1
 $$